Southern Illinois University

 They say that aging scientists commonly turn to history or philosophy.

 Many of the biology textbooks which I studied over the years included brief historical notes about the founders of the discipline.
 These were typically hagiographic, emphasizing what those pioneers had discovered, not how they might have erred.
 More substantial engagement with the history of ideas in biology, particularly in evolutionary biology, came with reading Loren Eiseley and Steven Jay Gould.
-From Eiseley I learned that the products of evolutionary adaptation elude simplistic understanding.
+From Eiseley I learned that the products of evolutionary adaptation elude simplistic explanation.
 From Gould I learned the limits of strict adaptationism.
-Gould's writing also taught me that challenging orthodoxy can bring hazard as well as potential reward: Appreciation from colleagues might not follow, even if one's heretical ideas are supported by nature.
+Gould's writing also taught me that challenging orthodoxy can bring hazard as well as potential reward: Heretical ideas might not be readily appreciated by most of one's colleagues, even after those ideas have been supported by abundant empirical data.

 But I was growing tired, without much mental stamina for engaging with professional literature.
-When I officially retired in 2014, I didn't yet know that my heart's output had become severely compromised.
+When I officially retired in 2014, I didn't yet know that stenosis of my aortic valve was severly compromising my heart's output.
 Time passed.
-In 2019 a surgeon replaced my aortic valve with tissue cunningly crafted from bovine pericardium.
+Then in 2019 a surgeon replaced that valve with tissue cunningly crafted from bovine pericardium.
+I owe my continuing life not only to that surgeon but also to an anonymous cow!
+(I also credit thousands of miles of running and bicycling for contributing to speedy and full recovery from open-heart surgery.)
 More time passed.
-I amused myself by resurrecting my histology website and by writing notes on the history of histology.
-Then, in 2023, I received a surprise invitation to write for a special "physiology of evolution" issue of The Journal of Physiology.
-I expect that essay, which reprises the "metaptation" theme from 1985 and 2010, will be my "swan song."
+I amused myself by resurrecting my histology website and by writing notes on the history of histology

 * * * * * * *

-Nature study remains my abiding interest.
-I still occasionally discover a phenomenon which I had somehow previously overlooked, such as "frost flowers" extruded on a frigid morning from the desiccated stem of last summer's dittany.
-Or a pastel pink band (the "belt of Venus") bordered by deep blue in the western sky at sunrise, which I only recently understood to be the edge of Earth's shadow.
+Nature appreciation remains my abiding interest, with nature photography as a closely-related hobby.
+I still occasionally discover a phenomenon which I had somehow previously overlooked, such as "frost flowers" (at left) extruded on a frigid morning from the desiccated stem of a previous summer's dittany.
+Or the "belt of Venus" (the pastel pink band bordered by deep blue, at right, appearing in the western sky at sunrise), which I only recently understood to be the edge of Earth's shadow.

 And of course I remain fascinated by insects.